Procedural impropriety in Singapore administrative law: Actual bias

 Actual bias is the influence of partiality and prejudice in decision-making, and actual prejudice against or in favour of a party.
 It must be proved on a balance of probabilities.
 However, it is understandably difficult to obtain evidence of actual bias.
 In any case, the common law protects litigants who can discharge the lesser burden of showing a real danger of bias without requiring them to show that such bias actually exists.

 In the case of Chee Siok Chin v.
 Attorney-General (2006), the High Court judge was asked to recuse herself on the grounds of actual bias, due to the fact that during a chambers hearing there had been a short outburst between the counsel for the plaintiffs and the defendants, after which the plaintiffs' counsel had been directed to continue with his submissions.
 The judge held there was no actual bias whatsoever justifying the recusal application.
 She further held that judges have to be careful not to accede too readily to suggestions of actual bias by litigants who do not want particular judges to hear their cases, as this would encourage parties to believe that by seeking the disqualification of judges they would have their cases tried by other judges thought more likely to decide the cases in their favour.
 The "insidious nature" of judge-shopping should not be condoned as it "undermine[s] and weaken[s] the administration of justice".

 Imputed bias

 Arising from a pecuniary interest

-If an adjudicator has a pecuniary or monetary interest in the matter he or she is presiding over, no matter how small it is, he or she is automatically disqualified from making the decision.
+Adjudicator with a pecuniary or monetary interest in the matter, no matter how small it is, are automatically disqualified from making the decision.
 The decision, if made, may be set aside.
 Thus, in Dimes v.
 Grand Junction Canal Proprietors (1852), the House of Lords held that the Lord Chancellor, who was a shareholder of one of the companies that was a party to certain legal proceedings he was presiding over, was disqualified from hearing the case.
 His ruling had to be annulled.
 This was not because there was a real possibility of bias, but because the situation created a possibility that a reasonable person might suspect the existence of bias, which would taint the fairness of the proceedings.

 However, there are clear exceptions to this rule, such as the following: